stankiewicz/cdc-producer/README.md

 - use a single read step or use multiple read steps.
 You should use a single read step to do this if - All of your topics are collocated in the same cluster, or it is ok for your topics to share fate.
 When using a single read, a single sink or transform having issues can cause all of your topics to accumulate backlog.

 - multiple read IO steps

+## Backlog

+Example showcases proof of concept that CDC can be ingested and used as enrichment.
+It doesn't mean that work is done.
+Below is list of things that should be covered as part of future development.

+* Decide how to add new input topics like Order - new pipeline vs new input
+* Decide how to pass configuration about output topics
+* Decide how to configure SQL filters
+* Decide if to introduce data access layer for reading BigTable.
+At this moment reading from BT is a bit raw, while writing is generic and based on data model.

 ## KafkaIO read tuning